Extremal subsets in geodesically complete spaces with curvature bounded above: Introduction

-\begin{rem} Let $X^k_{\tp}$ denote the set of points having neighborhoods homeomorphic to $\mathbb R^k$.
+\begin{rem} Let $X^k_{\tp}$ denote the set of points in $X$ having neighborhoods homeomorphic to $\mathbb R^k$.
 Then $X^k_{\tp}\subset X^k_{\hom}$, and the equality holds if and only if $X^k_{\hom}$ is open.
-These follow from the topological regularity theorem of Lytchak-Nagano \cite[Theorem 1.1]{LN:top}.
-In particular, the assumption of the above theorem is always satisfied when $k=1,2$ (see \cite[Proposition 3.1]{N:sph} for $k=2$). \end{rem}
+This follows from the topological regularity theorem of Lytchak-Nagano \cite[Theorem 1.1]{LN:top}.
+In particular, the assumption of Theorem \ref{thm:hom} is satisfied when both $\dim X$ and $k$ are at most $2$ (see \cite[Proposition 3.1]{N:sph} for $\dim X=k=2$). \end{rem}

+However, when $\dim X\ge 3$, the assumption of Theorem \ref{thm:hom} is not always satisfied.
+The author is grateful to Alexander Lytchak for the following example.

+\begin{ex} Let $\Sigma$ be a contractible compact GCAT($1$) space of dimension $\ge 2$.
+Such a space exists because there exists a contractible finite simplicial complex without boundary (such as the dunce hat; \cite{Z}) and any finite simplicial complex admits a CAT($1$) metric, due to Berestovskii \cite{B}.
+The wedge of $\Sigma$ and $\mathbb S^{k-1}$ is a compact GCAT($1$) space that is homotopy equivalent to $\mathbb S^{k-1}$.
+If $X$ is the Euclidean cone over this wedge, then $X^k_{\hom}$ is not open at the vertex. \end{ex}

+Although the assumption of Theorem \ref{thm:hom} does not hold in general, the following question still makes sense.